 where the first term runs over all detected clusters, while the second one is a computation representing the total number of objects detected in the \erass survey.

-We highlight that, as it happens in the process of detecting and including clusters in our dataset, our selection function does not depend on the measured tangential shear profile.
+We highlight that (as tends to happen in the process of detecting and including clusters in our dataset) our selection function does not depend on the measured tangential shear profile.
 Further, it is crucial that we do not discard the measured shear profiles whose signal is consistent with noise from the fitting process to avoid having an effect on the selection function.
-Furthermore, since the likelihood mimics the detection and measuring process, the selection function can be separated into the X-ray selection followed by the optical selection.
+Furthermore, since the likelihood mimics the detection and measuring process, the selection function can be separated into the X-ray selection followed by the optical selection, as follows:

 where $\Theta(\hat{\lambda} > 3)$ is the Heaviside step function, equals to 1 where $\hat{\lambda} > 3$, and equal to 0 where $\hat{\lambda} < 3$.
-This cut is necessary to reproduce the richness cut applied by the optical confirmation process with \eromapper code runs, see Sect.~\ref{sec:catalog} and \citet{Kluge2024}.
+This cut is necessary to reproduce the richness cut applied by the optical confirmation process with \eromapper code runs.
+For more information, we refer to Sect.~\ref{sec:catalog} and \citet{Kluge2024}.

 We, therefore, isolate richness and tangential shear profile likelihood terms.
-In practice, the first term in Equation~\ref{eq:Poisson_log_like} can be simplified into;
+In practice, the first term in Equation~\ref{eq:Poisson_log_like} can be simplified into:

 Given these considerations, it is therefore consequent that the measurement of tangential shear profiles does not directly affect the total number of detected objects.
 This means that in the likelihood term that computes the total number of detected objects, the second of Equation~\eqref{eq:Poisson_log_like}, the dependence on tangential shear disappears, and Equation~\eqref{eq:Poisson_log_like} therefore becomes;